 Often, directors are unsure as to whether they have signed a personal guarantee and it is only when a company is heading towards insolvency that these types of issues assume greater significance to the directors.

-The best advice here is to always read and understand every document before signing and to seek competent legal advice before signing any contracts or applications that require a personal guarantee.
+The best advice is to read and understand every document before signing it.
+Also, seek competent legal advice before signing any contracts or credit applications that require a personal guarantee.